AndyLobjois/LLB-StageSwapper/README.md

 ### <ins>Tips</ins>

 - Delete anything outside the Always/Normal/Eclipse gameobjects (except CustomReceiveShadowsPlane).
 Don’t bloat your scene.
-- Remove any camera or audio listener from the scene, it’ll highjack the game.
+- Remove any camera or audio listener from the scene, it’ll hijack the camera/audio of the game.
 - I recommend to use Directional Light instead of other types for perfomance reasons.
     - You can use Dynamic Shadows too for easier lighting.
     - You can bake your lights if you know how to manage that.